Homemade Mullein Garlic Ear Oil Recipe

 How to Make Mullein Garlic Ear Oil Recipe

-Making this mullein garlic ear oil recipe is not complicated at ALL, it just takes some time.
+Making this mullein garlic ear oil recipe is not complicated at ALL, it just takes some time when using the cold infusion method.

 Like a lot of the herbal recipes on this site — good things come to those who wait.